Lorenzochicchi/SpectralNNs_for_Input_Relevance/README.md

-# Spectral Neural Networks for automatic feature relevance estimation
+# Spectral Neural Networks for automatic input feature relevance estimation

 In this repository is stored the code and the data of the paper "Automatic Input Feature Relevance via Spectral Neural Networks".